sophon-org/zksync-sso-clave-contracts/README.md

 ## 💻 Development

+Install dependencies with `pnpm install`.

 ### Running workspace projects

-To run a workspace project, you can use the normal pnpm commands.
+To run a workspace project, you can still use the normal pnpm commands.
 To incorporate NX in the process, run commands using nx instead.

 ```sh